nauroman/VideoDenoiser/README.md

 This project is licensed under the MIT License.
 See LICENSE file for details.

 Note: Pre-trained models may have their own licenses.
-Please check the RVRT repository for model licensing.
+Please check the NAFNet repository for model licensing.

 ## Support 💖